Welcome!

-I am a Computer Sciences PhD candidate at the University of Wisconsin-Madison advised by Josiah Hanna.
-I am broadly interested in researching techniques to improve the data efficiency of reinforcement learning (RL).
+I am a PhD student at the University of Wisconsin-Madison advised by Josiah Hanna.
+I am broadly interested in improving the data efficiency of reinforcement learning (RL).
 Recently, my research has focused on

 Feel free to drop an email if you’re interested in chatting!